SMosegaard/cds-vis/assignments/assignment-4/README.md

-# Assignment 4 - Detecting faces in historical newspapers
+# Portfolio 4 - Detecting Faces in Historical Newspapers
 *By Sofie Mosegaard, 26-04-2024*

 This repository is designed to utilize a pretrained Convolutional Neural Network (CNN) for extracting meaningful information from image data.
 With the increase in image content in print media and advancements in technology, exploring this trend through automated face detection in newspapers becomes interesting.